Codecademy/docs/content/swift/concepts/operators/terms/advanced-operators/advanced-operators.md

 ## Bitwise Operators

 [Bitwise operators](https://www.codecademy.com/resources/docs/general/bitwise-operator) are used to manipulate the raw data bits of a structure such as graphics, file inputs, or device drivers.
 While not common, these operators are very useful in their specific use cases.
-Swift also allows the overloading of the standard operators to include your own definition of the function.
+Swift also allows overloading of the standard operators to include a custom definition of the function.

 ### NOT Operator